--- Advertisement ---

 • As you walk outside, stop and connect with your surroundings.
 Admire the beautiful shapes of the leaves, touch the gnarly bark of wise old trees, and investigate what animals live in these parts.
 Nature really is full of magnificent surprises.
 You just have to find them.

-Kids in a forest
+Kids in the forest

 Editors Note: